NS-VINAY0024/MERN-E-commerce-website-project/README.md

 ## 📜 Future Scope

 - Explore advanced features like product recommendations, analytics, and AI-driven search.
-- Optimize for scalability and performance.
+- Optimise for scalability and performance.
 - Integrate with mobile platforms for a seamless omnichannel experience.

 ---

 ## 💡 Motivation

 This project represents a commitment to continuous learning and adapting to the ever-evolving field of software development.
-By building a practical and fully functional platform, the aim is to be well-prepared for professional challenges and opportunities.
+By building a practical and fully functional platform, we aim to be well-prepared for the professional challenges and opportunities that lie ahead.

+# Still Under Development